Black Liberation Media

 =

-Thandisizwe Chimurenga is a New Afrikan revolutionary nationalist, a longtime activist and independent grassroots journalist based in South Central Los Angeles, CA.
+Thandisizwe Chimurenga is a New Afrikan revolutionary nationalist, a longtime activist, independent grassroots journalist and author based in South Central Los Angeles, CA.

 She is the creator, host and producer of “Rootwork: Getting Down to the Roots,” a broadcast of Interviews, News and Analysis of people, ideas, concepts and events that aim to dig deeper than mainstream colonial media, currently airing on KPFK 90.7 FM (Pacifica-Los Angeles) and the Black Liberation Media platform.